GLOBAL MARKETS-Euro, stocks recover on hopes of Greek deal

 * Oil falls below $61 barrel as other commodities weigh

-* Treasury prices tumble in anticipation of Fed rate hike (Adds oil settlement prices)
+* Treasury yields rise on Fed rate hike outlook (Adds close of European bond, stock markets)

 By Herbert Lash

-NEW YORK, Feb 17 (Reuters) - The euro rebounded on Tuesday and global equity markets recovered to trade slightly higher on signs Greek banks will continue to get emergency funding despite a breakdown in debt talks between Athens and euro zone finance ministers.
+NEW YORK, Feb 17 (Reuters) - The euro rebounded on Tuesday and global equity markets recovered to trade near break-even on signs Greek banks will continue to get emergency funding despite a breakdown in debt talks between Athens and euro zone finance ministers.

-U.S. Treasuries tumbled further while Wall Street rebounded on news Greece said it intended to ask Wednesday for an extension of its loan agreement with the euro zone that would be apart from a full bailout program, a source in Brussels said.
+Stocks on Wall Street pared early losses on news Greece said it intended to ask Wednesday for an extension of its loan agreement with the euro zone that would be apart from a full bailout program, a source in Brussels said.

-U.S. Treasuries prices have declined a total of 3 percent in eight of the last 10 sessions, largely in anticipation that the Federal Reserve will raise benchmark U.S. interest rates as early as June.
-The decline is the biggest cumulative loss since December 2010.

-U.S. equities have been grinding higher lately, with major indexes last week notching a second week of solid gains and the S&P 500 setting a new closing high on Friday.
-The advance came on signs of progress for a Greek debt deal and reduced tensions between Russia and Ukraine, even though a ceasefire agreement reached last week in Minsk was unraveling rapidly.
+U.S. equities have been grinding higher lately, with major indexes notching a second week of solid gains last week and the S&P 500 setting a new closing high on Friday.
+Much of the advance came on signs of progress for a Greek debt deal and reduced tensions between Russia and Ukraine despite continued clashes in some areas.

-A war of words between Greece and Germany escalated, with Athens’ new leftist prime minister rejecting what he called “blackmail” to extend an international bailout and vowing to rush through laws to reverse labor reforms.

 “The costs of a Greek exit (from the euro zone) are so great for Greece, they will eventually strike a deal.
 Yesterday’s meeting should not be seen as a failure, but more part of a necessary process,” said James Butterfill, global equity strategist at Coutts in London.